vishpat/lisp-rs/docs/src/evaluator.md

 Before understanding the *eval_symbol* function, it is important to understand the design of how variables are implemented for the Lisp interpreter.

-The variables are just *string* symbols assigned to values and they are created using the **define** keyword.
+The variables are just *string* labels assigned to values and they are created using the **define** keyword.
 Note a variable can be assigned atomic values such as integer or a boolean or it can be assigned function objects

 ```Lisp
 (